 The decision of the committee is final.
 The committee's decision will be communicated to the student and instructor(s) in writing by the dean.
 The dean will maintain a confidential file that includes the original appeal letter, the report of the committee's decision, and a copy of the letter sent to the student.

-Forsyth Technical Community College Academic Appeal Appeals Hearing Waiver

-I,waive my right to be present during all presentations of the appeals hearing; however, I must present my appeal to the committee.
+Forsyth Technical Community College Academic Appeal Appeals Hearing Waiver however, I must present my appeal to the committee.
 I understand that my appeals letter will be discussed by the instructor involved as well as the appeals committee.